Self-restrained Triplet Loss for Accurate Masked Face Recognition: Introduction

-The presented approach is evaluated on top of two face recognition models, ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} and MobileFaceNet \cite{DBLP:journals/corr/abs-1804-07573} trained with the loss function, Arcface loss \cite{DBLP:conf/cvpr/DengGXZ19}, to validate the feasibility of adopting our solution on top of different deep neural network architectures.
-With a detailed evaluation of the proposed \gls{eum} and \gls{srt}, we reported the verification performance gain by the proposed approach on two real masked face datasets \cite{anwar2020masked,DBLP:conf/biosig/DamerGCBKK20}.
+The presented approach is evaluated on top of three face recognition models, ResNet-100 \cite{DBLP:conf/cvpr/HeZRS16}, ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} and MobileFaceNet \cite{DBLP:journals/corr/abs-1804-07573} trained with the loss function, Arcface loss \cite{DBLP:conf/cvpr/DengGXZ19}, to validate the feasibility of adopting our solution on top of different deep neural network architectures.
+With a detailed evaluation of the proposed \gls{eum} and \gls{srt}, we reported the verification performance gain by the proposed approach on two real masked face datasets \cite{anwar2020masked,DBLP:conf/biosig/DamerGCBKK20} and two synthetically generated masked face datasets.
 We further experimentally supported our theoretical motivation behind our \gls{srt} loss by comparing its performance with the conventional triplet loss.
 The overall verification result showed that our proposed approach improved the performance in most of the experimental settings.
-For example, when the probes are masked, the achieved FMR100 measures (the lowest \gls{fnmr} for \gls{fmr} $\leq$ 1.0 \%) by our approach on top of MobileFaceNet are reduced by $ \sim $ 28\% and 26\% on the two evaluated datasets
+For example, when the probes are masked, the achieved FMR100 measures (the lowest \gls{fnmr} for \gls{fmr} $\leq$ 1.0 \%) by our approach on top of MobileFaceNet are reduced by $ \sim $ 28\% and 26\% on the two real masked face evaluation datasets.

 In the rest of the paper, we discuss first the related works focusing on masked face recognition in Section \ref{sec:related_work}.
 Then, we present our proposed \gls{eum} architecture and our \gls{srt} loss in Section \ref{sec:mthodology}.
 In Section \ref{sec:exp}, we present the experimental setups and implementation details applied in this work.
 Section \ref{sec:result} presents and discuss the achieved results.
 Finally, a set of conclusions are drawn in Section \ref{sec:conclusion}.